Digitoxin1/DiskImageTool/README.md

 What does DiskImageTool do?

-- It allows you to view and perform simple repairs on IBM PC formatted floppy disk images.
+- It allows you to view and edit IBM PC formatted floppy disk images.
 - You can easily copy files and folders in and out of images by dragging and dropping.
 - Convert between multiple image formats
 - Create new disk images